Who are we?

-We may share your name and address with external mail out companies who we have appointed to assist us with mail distribution or to carry out surveys so that we can obtain feedback from you on your new home and the sales process for our legitimate interests and industry-wide reporting unless you exercise your right to object.
+We may share your name and contact details with external companies who we have appointed to assist us with mail, email or text message distribution or to carry out surveys so that we can obtain feedback from you on our services.
+The appointed companies will work on behalf of us and will never use your information for any other purposes.

 We will need to share your personal information with utility companies [gas, electric, water] and local authorities for the purpose of ensuring utility services and council tax to the property are correctly charged.
 We will take meeting readings on the day you complete your purchase and pass this information along with your personal data such as your name and contact information to the relevant utility company.

 We may share your personal information with our legal services or solicitors when we are preparing for a sale/transaction or defending a legal claim.